BDC Hamburger Icon

 While allowing employees to work from home requires trust, your business could benefit from increased productivity.
 In a joint study from the University of Chicago and the Mexico Autonomous Institute of Technology, 40 percent of respondents found their work-from-home productivity better than their in-person productivity.
 Additionally, 60 percent said they were more productive at home than expected.

-Consider that office environment affects productivity.
+Consider that the office environment affects productivity.
 Remote workers can create an ideal environment free from noise and distractions.
-Additionally, stress can impact productivity, and remote workers don’t have to deal with the stress of commuting, which means they can focus on the task ahead instead of taking time to calm down after tackling the morning rush hour.
+Additionally, stress can impact productivity; remote workers don’t have to deal with the stress of commuting.
+This means they can focus on the task ahead instead of taking time to calm down after tackling the morning rush hour.

 TipBottom line

-If you’re concerned about remote workers’ productivity, consider using employee monitoring software to ensure employees remain engaged while working from home.
+If you're concerned about remote workers' productivity, the best employee monitoring software can help ensure telecommuting team members remain engaged and on track.

 3. Telecommuting reduces payroll costs.

 According to the Bureau of Labor Statistics, many employees would prefer to work from home instead of getting a pay raise.
-While businesses should always strive to provide fair, competitive compensation, enacting a telecommuting plan lets you reward employees while keeping payroll costs down.
+Businesses should always strive to provide fair, competitive compensation.
+But, enacting a telecommuting plan lets you reward employees while keeping payroll costs down.

-Additionally, Global Workspace Analytics estimates that employees who work from home full-time save between $2,000 and $7,000 in transportation and work-related costs, giving them the equivalent of a raise.
+Additionally, Global Workspace Analytics estimates that employees who work from home full time save between $2,000 and $7,000 in transportation and work-related costs; these savings give them the equivalent of a raise.
 Many employees can also qualify for home office tax breaks.
-If the employee saves money on after-school programs or elder care, which only adds to the benefit.
+If the employee saves money on after-school programs or elder care, it only adds to the benefit.

 4. Telecommuting can reduce employee absenteeism.

 A flexible work schedule may also lead to healthier employees.
-Remote workers tend to bounce back more quickly from illness, and there’s no risk of one cough or cold traveling through your entire workforce ― reducing employee sick days overall.
-Additionally, some employees will feel well enough to get some work done when they’re feeling under the weather if they can do so from home.
+Remote workers tend to bounce back more quickly from illness.
+Plus, there’s no risk of one cough or cold traveling through your entire workforce ― reducing employee sick days overall.
+Additionally, some under-the-weather employees will feel well enough to get some work done if they can do so from home.

 5. Telecommuting eliminates unnecessary meetings.